 “Teachers were available to advise, help, show how, work with or stimulate, with children of all ages moving freely through the school.
 No bells rang to begin, and the end could be cloudy and gradual or when people were tired and needed a break.”
 Through the 40s, 50s and 60s, Preshil continued to grow in both size and significance.

 “For a long time, many of us had dreamt of being able to bring the Preshil ethos to our concept of secondary schooling We talked over Sunday barbeques, argued and discussed among ourselves and gathered support from educationalists, including John Leppitt (later head of Trinity Grammar) and Henry Scoenheimer (senior lecturer in Education at Monash University)” recalled Margaret.
 In the early 1970s these plans began to firm and the secondary school became a reality in 1973.
 Year 7 was housed first in the primary school hall, then later using space in Holy Trinity church in Kew and sharing some classes with Trinity Grammar.

 In 1975 the grand old mansion Yallambee was purchased, followed by Blackhall (1978) and its neighbour Kalimna (1990).
-By 1978 the school extended through to year 12, and Preshil as a kindergarten to VCE school was born.
+By 1978 the school extended through to year 12, and Preshil as a kindergarten to a VCE (and now, International Baccalaureate) school was born.